Port Royal: Colonisation

 The Spanish first landed in Jamaica in 1494 under the leadership of Christopher Columbus, leading to the destruction of the Taino population.
 Permanent settlement occurred when Juan de Esquivel brought a group of settlers in 1509.
 They came in search of new lands and valuable resources, like gold and silver.
 Instead they began to cultivate and process the sugar cane.
 Much like the Taino before them, the Spanish did not appear to have much use for the Port Royal area.
 They did, however, retain its Taino name.
 Spain kept control of Jamaica mostly so that it could prevent other countries from gaining access to the island, which was strategically situated within the trade routes of the Caribbean.
 Spain maintained control over the island for 146 years, until the English took control following their invasion of 1655.

 The town was captured by England in 1655 during the invasion of Jamaica.
 By 1659 two hundred houses, shops and warehouses had been built around the fort; by 1692 five forts defended the port.
-The English initially called the place Cagway but soon renamed it as Port Royal.
+The English initially called the place Cagway but soon renamed it Port Royal.
 For much of the period between the English conquest and the 1692 earthquake, Port Royal served as the unofficial capital of Jamaica, while Spanish Town remained the official capital.
 In 1872 the government designated Kingston, the largest city, as the capital.

-Piracy
+Privateering

 Port Royal provided a safe harbour initially for privateers and subsequently for pirates plying the shipping lanes to and from Spain and Panama.
 Buccaneers found Port Royal appealing for several reasons.
 Its proximity to trade routes allowed them easy access to prey, but the most important advantage was the port's proximity to several of the only safe passages or straits giving access to the Spanish Main from the Atlantic.
-The harbour was large enough to accommodate their ships and provided a place to careen and repair these vessels.
+The harbour was large enough to accommodate their ships and the shallow waters provided a place to careen and repair these vessels with no difficulty.
 It was also ideally situated for launching raids on Spanish settlements.
 From Port Royal, Christopher Myngs sacked Campeche and Henry Morgan attacked Panama, Portobello, and Maracaibo.
 Additionally, buccaneers Roche Brasiliano, John Davis and Edward Mansvelt used Port Royal as a base of operations.